 Gita wisdom urges us to have a similar purposeful focus during our life-journey.
 We are souls who are on a multi-life journey of spiritual evolution towards unending happiness in a loving relationship with the all-attractive whole, Krishna.
 During our life-journey, the pleasures and pains we encounter are like minor gains or losses.
 In contrast, the culmination of our spiritual evolution – eternal, ecstatic absorption in Krishna – is so glorious, so eternally fulfilling that everything else pales in comparison.

-Therefore, the Bhagavad-gita (05.20) urges us to not get elated on getting the desirable or to get dejected on getting the undesirable – it urges us to stay fixed in spiritual knowledge and spiritual realization, staying free from illusion by virtue of a steady intelligence nourished by philosophical conviction.
+Therefore, the Bhagavad-gita (05.20) urges us to not get elated on getting the desirable or to get dejected on getting the undesirable; it urges us to remain fixed in spiritual knowledge and spiritual realization, staying free from illusion by virtue of a steady intelligence nourished by philosophical conviction.
 When we regularly study the Gita, we get the impetus to focus on our purpose and to not get distracted by pleasure or pain.

-Undoubtedly, life’s journey will bring dualities in our life – and some of those may be huge, in terms of promising enormous pleasure or threatening catastrophic pain – but in the long run, they won’t matter much, just as huge pleasures or pains from a decade ago don’t matter much now.
-What matters ultimately is the evolution of our consciousness – and focusing on that is the path of eternal auspiciousness.
+Undoubtedly, life’s journey will bring dualities in our life.
+And some of those may be huge, in terms of promising enormous pleasure or threatening catastrophic pain.
+But in the long run, they won’t matter much, just as huge pleasures or pains from a decade ago don’t matter much now.
+What matters ultimately is the evolution of our consciousness.
+And focusing on that purpose is the way to eternal auspiciousness.